MiguelLamas/rick-and-morty-character-wiki/README.md

 # Rick & Morty Character Wiki

-This Rick & Morty Character Wiki is a React JS application built using React, Node.js, Bootstrap, Sass and an Open API.
+This Rick & Morty Character Wiki is a React JS application built using React, JavaScript, Node.js, Bootstrap, Sass and an Open API.

 The app allows users to search for their favourite Rick & Morty characters via a search bar and data filtering (including filter by status, species or gender) section.
 The users can click on a specific character card to get full available infomation for each character (their name, status, gender, species, type, location and origin).